cwiechmann/axway-open-docs/content/en/docs/apim_administration/apiportal_admin/troubleshooting.md

 This plugin checks, for example, the `x-forwarded-for` HTTP header, which is typically set by an upstream reverse proxy, to check whether the header remains the same during a session.
 If the header changes, the user is logged out.
 To solve this issue, check if a reverse proxy is in use, and if and how it sets the `X-Forwarded-For` header.

-Another example, if the `X-Forwarded-For` changes a port from `89.211.212.232:50238` to `89.211.212.232:50239`, the user is logged out.
+For example, if the `X-Forwarded-For` changes a port from `89.211.212.232:50238` to `89.211.212.232:50239`, the user is logged out.
 In this case, you can reconfigure your reverse proxy so that the `X-Forwarded-For` header is not sent without the port number, or not sent at all.